-Traditional WAN architectures and routing protocols do not natively provide application-aware networking for granular control of application flows across different paths.
-Trying to implement policies to engineer traffic for granular control, even in a small-scale environment, will only further complicate the management and maintenance of traditional WAN infrastructure.
+Traditional WAN Architectures and Router Protocols do not natively provide application-aware networking for granular control of application flow across different paths.
+Trying to implement policies to engineer traffic for granular control, even in a small-scale environment, will only further complicate the management and maintenance of traditional WAN Infrastructure.

 A Hybrid WAN is considered an improvement over a traditional WAN Architecture.
 Technology advancements have caused a shift toward hybrid IT, where organizations leverage a mix of hardware and software systems alongside different avenues of connectivity, making it the new normal for many businesses.
 A network that combines MPLS (Multiprotocol Label Switching) and other broadband links is a Hybrid WAN.